-The threads on the Button Head cap screws and Allen Screw #1 that secure the cams to the cam covers and the sideguard to the back mount have been treated with Vibra-TITE® VC-3, a locking and sealing coating, to reduce the possibility that they will become loose.
+The threads on the Button Head Cap screws and Allen screws #1 and #2 have been treated with Vibra-TITE® VC-3, a locking and sealing coating, to reduce the possibility that they will become loose.
 You should be able to adjust the cams and/or sideguards approximately four times without reapplying the coating to these screws.
 If you repeatedly adjust the cams or remove the sideguard, TiLite requires that you reapply Vibra-TITE® VC-3 after every fourth adjustment.
 If you ignore this Warning, you could fall, tip over or lose control of the wheelchair and seriously injure yourself or others or damage the wheelchair.

-Velcro®-Style Adjustable Back Upholstery
+Velcro[®]-Style Adjustable Back Upholstery